Mindoro bleeding-heart: Conservation status

 A conservation study in 1991 found that the island of Mindoro is particularly susceptible to endemism, as it has the least forest cover of any Philippine island after the Sulu Islands.
 There are six bird species endemic to the island which can be categorized as montane and lowland; the Mindoro bleeding-heart is a lowland species which has been hunted with snares to meet demands for meat and pet trade.

 Conservation actions proposed include to map the remaining forests on Mindoro, and survey these areas to clarify its current distribution and population status.
 It has also been recommended follow up on anecdotal reports of the species, establish captive breeding populations, conduct ecological studies to assess its requirements for breeding and foraging, and regulate hunting of wildlife species and the extraction of forest products within key habitats.

 Various NGOs have been working to protect the Mindoro bleeding-heart and the other species in its genus.
 The Haribon Foundation supposedly has invested over 15 years in a project that seeks to integrate local communities via education and development; the organization has simultaneously teamed up with the Department of the Environment and Natural Resources (DENR) and local government initiatives to push for legislation that forbids deforestation.
 One method being used is "rainforestation", or the planting of native tree species which are easy to germinate, in contrast with typical reforestation efforts that introduce exotic species.

-Despite these supposed efforts, there are no records or photographs of these birds post 2005 and some biologists now believe that this species is already extinct.
+In 2026, the nonprofit organization Center for Conservation Innovation Ph Inc. (CCIPH). documented a Mindoro Bleeding-heart in Puerto Galera through a camera trap.
+This marked the first confirmed sighting of this species since its last photograph in 2005.
+This record is especially interesting as it was found at 900 meters above sea level, above it's expected altitudinal range.
+However, researchers caution that this may be a sign that this species has lost all lowland habitat that birds have been pushed upward.